HomeSite Map

 (John Lennon – Paul McCartney)

-On October 16th, 1968, John, Paul and George Martin met together at EMI Studios with the intention of sequencing the 30 songs that encompassed their newly recorded double-album “The Beatles,” most commonly referred to as the “White Album.”
-The task became so daunting, in fact, that this sequencing session actually lasted a full 24 hours, from 5 pm until 5 pm October 17th, 1968 – the longest ever Beatles session.
-With such a wide variety of musical styles among its numbers, it took a lot of thought as to what song would follow nicely after the one previous to it.
+On October 16th, 1968, John, Paul and George Martin accessed EMI Studios with the intention of sequencing the 30 new recordings that were to encompass the group's next LP, their first double-album “The Beatles,” more commonly referred to as the “White Album.”
+This Beatles sequencing session became so daunting, in fact, that it actually lasted a full 24 hours, from 5 pm until 5 pm October 17th, 1968 – the longest ever Beatles session.
+With such a wide variety of musical styles among its numbers, it took plenty of thought as to what song would follow appropriately after the one previous to it.
 Assisted by engineers Ken Scott, John Smith and Dave Harries, they worked long and hard to form this plethora of material into a presentable whole.

-Since the decision was made to simply title the album “The Beatles,” it may have easily been assumed by the general consumer that the album was a cohesive unit put together by four cooperative world-renowned musicians.
-As history testifies, this was hardly the case!
-In-house turmoil and bickering was at an all time high, resulting in both long-time engineer Geoff Emerick as well as Ringo himself quitting their associations with The Beatles for a time during the album's sessions.
+Because the decision was made to simply title this album “The Beatles,” it might have easily been assumed by the general consumer that this LP set was a cohesive unit that had been assembled by four cooperative world-renowned musicians.
+As history reveals, however, this was not the case!
+In-house turmoil and bickering was at an all time high, resulting in both long-time engineer Geoff Emerick and even Ringo quitting their associations with the group for a time during the album's sessions.

-The cohesive illusion was well maintained as far as the general public was concerned, however.
+The Beatles' cohesive illusion was maintained rather well as far as the general public was aware of.
 Upon listening to the two opening tracks of the album, for instance, what we hear are some stellar performances from all four members of the group working together beautifully.
 Or do we?

 Prudence Farrow